Madcap British comedian Ken Dodd dies, aged 90

-LONDON (Reuters) - British comedian Ken Dodd, well-known to the country’s television audiences for his spiky hair, buck teeth and “tickling stick”, has died aged 90, his publicist said on Monday.
+LONDON (Reuters) - British comedian Ken Dodd, well-known to the country’s television audiences for his spiky hair, buck teeth and“tickling stick”, has died aged 90, his publicist said on Monday.

 Dodd achieved fame in theaters in the 1950s with a madcap humor and a relentless barrage of off-the-cuff ripostes.
 His style, which later brought him television and radio fame, owed much to music hall tradition.